-Our school e-Safety Co-ordinator is the Computing lead.
-Our e-Safety Coordinator ensures they keep up to date with e-Safety issues and guidance through liaison with the Local Authority e-Safety Officer and through organisations such as Becta and The Child Exploitation and Online Protection (CEOP).
-The school's e-Safety coordinator ensures the Headteacher, Senior Leadership Team and Governors are updated as necessary.
+Our school Online Safeguarding Co-ordinator is the Computing lead.
+Our e Online Safeguarding Co-ordinator ensures they keep up to date with online safety issues and guidance through liaison with the Local Authority Online Safeguarding Officer and through organisations such as The Child Exploitation and Online Protection (CEOP).
+The school's Online Safeguarding Co-ordinator ensures the Headteacher, Senior Leadership Team and Governors are updated as necessary.

-All teachers are responsible for promoting and supporting safe behaviours in their classrooms and following school e-Safety procedures.
+All teachers are responsible for promoting and supporting safe behaviours in their classrooms and following school online safety procedures.
 Central to this is fostering a 'No Blame' culture so pupils feel able to report any bullying, abuse or inappropriate materials.
-Staff are reminded / updated about e-Safety matters at least once a year and always during staff induction at the beginning of each academic year.
+Staff are reminded / updated about online safety matters at least once a year and always during staff induction at the beginning of each academic year.

-E-safety is included in the curriculum and we ensure that every pupil has been educated about safe and responsible use.
+Online Safeguarding is included in the curriculum and we ensure that every pupil has been educated about safe and responsible use.
 Pupils are taught how to control and minimise online risks and how to report a problem.
 This is taught at the beginning of a computing topic where appropriate e.g. email or using search engines and is also taught where appropriate through the PSHE curriculum during the topics 'Getting on and Falling Out' and 'Anti-Bullying'.